sluukkonen/bleach/README.md

 # Bleach

-... cleans up ugly code like
+Bleach helps you to clean up ugly code such as

 ```ruby
 # The Greeter class